Charles Theodore Frere(1814 - 1888)

 Charles-Théodore Frère was one of the first generation artists who committed themselves to Orientalist themes, immersing himself in this study throughout his lifetime.
 His work on such themes was a precedent to many of the younger artists such as Eugène Fromentin who would also begin to work on Orientalist compositions.
 A final analysis o f Frère’s and the other Orientalist’s contribution to the development of French art appeared in Lorinda Munson Bryant in French Pictures and Their Painters (London: T. Fischer Unwin, 1923, pg.
 111) who wrote “We owe an inestimable debt to these French artists who have brought us in such close touch with the spirit of the near East.
 Their sympathetic understanding of the sacredness of ancient rites and ceremonies is brought out again and again in their pictures.”
 His work is a clear representation of a period of economic and political expansion in France in which new cultures were being looked at with a curious eye, both by the government and artists alike.

-Today his painting Jerusalem from the Environs is in the collection of The Metropolitan Museum of Art, New York City.
+Today his painting Jerusalem from the Mount of Olives is in the collection of The Metropolitan Museum of Art, New York City.

 A brief listing of his exhibited works includes:

 1880 - (Palais de Champs-Élysées)

 Rue Cophte, au Caire

 Jérusalem; - Vue prise de la vallée de Josaphat / View of Jerusalem from the valley of Jehosafat

 Le Simoun; - sphinx et pyramide de Chéops / The simoon (Sphynx and Cheops’ Pyramide)